jsai2001/DSA-with-Python/Dynamic Programming/LCSOf3Strings.md

 - The 3D DP table allows us to consider all possible combinations of prefixes from the three strings, leading to the optimal LCS length.

 I hope this comprehensive explanation clarifies the entire code and its functionality.
 Feel free to ask if you have any further questions!

+You're right!
+The time and space complexity of the LCS of three strings using dynamic programming is indeed O(m * n * p), where:

+- m is the length of the first string.
+- n is the length of the second string.
+- p is the length of the third string.

+**Breakdown:**

+- **Space Complexity (O(m * n * p)):**
+  - The code creates a 3D DP table `dp` with dimensions (m x n x p) to store LCS lengths for all possible combinations of prefixes from the three strings.
+This table dominates the space complexity as it stores intermediate results for efficient computation.

+- **Time Complexity (O(m * n * p)):**
+  - The nested loops iterate through the DP table, considering each cell (m * n * p cells in total).
+  - Within each cell, calculations are performed to determine the LCS length based on previous subproblems (constant time operations).

+  Therefore, the overall time complexity is dominated by the number of cells visited in the DP table, resulting in O(m * n * p).

+**In essence:**

+- The space complexity is O(m * n * p) due to the DP table size.
+- The time complexity is also O(m * n * p) because the algorithm iterates through the entire DP table.